todaypurpose/blog/content/about.md

     weight: 1

 ---
 I'm an engineer.
-I work with startups, and enjoy working on my own projects.
-I currently make 6 figures a year.
+Lived in Europe, worked for some US startups and currently live somwehere in Asia.

-Lived in Europe, worked for some US companies and startups.
-I currently live somwehere in Asia.
+I usually work in startups, but also enjoy working on my own projects, and lucky to generate 6 figures a year.

 I come from a modest family, and now enjoying what some might consider an "enriching life".